HansS/lab-book-v2/unit_1_discovery/module_5-7.md

 ###Objectives
 The student will be able to:
 - Use a digital prototyping tool
-- Translate paper prototypes into
+- Translate paper prototypes into digital PT
 - Think creatively about how to use technology to improve their lives and the lives of others.

 ###Outline of Lesson